Original Australian Trigona Hive – OATH

 If you’re using 50mm thick timber then you could always make the overall dimensions larger so the internal volume doesn’t become smaller.
 If left unrestricted bees may make the brood cone 150mm wide, so even though the image below shows the brood cone support area at 130mm x 100mm you can vary the sizes.
 Bees can fit their brood cone in to much smaller thinner spaces in tree hollows.

 If your timber is 35mm thick then you might use 50mm long screws.
 Of course you can use nails.
 Pre-drill all nail or screw holes to prevent the timber splitting.
-I’d recommend galvanised screws for longer lasting strength and a good quality exterior wood glue.
+I’d recommend galvanised or stainless steel screws for longer lasting strength and a good quality exterior wood glue.